python/cpython/Doc/library/argparse.rst

 actions can do just about anything with the command-line arguments associated with them, though most actions simply add an attribute to the object returned by :meth:`~ArgumentParser.parse_args`.
 The ``action`` keyword argument specifies how the command-line arguments should be handled.
-The supported actions are:
+The supplied actions are:

 * ``'store'`` - This just stores the argument's value.
 This is the default action.
 For example::